-Back when I was 17, while using the shower, I noticed my breasts were suddenly producing copious amounts of milk!
+Back when I was 17, while showering one day, I noticed my breasts suddenly began to produce copious amounts of milk!
 I told my mother, who said I was pregnant.
-I insisted I wasn’t but she didn’t believe me.
+I insisted I wasn’t, but she didn’t believe me.

 By freckles5321, Feb 13, 2006

 I am so confused.
 About three days ago, after I had climaxed, I noticed a wet spot on my shirt where my nipple is located.
 I thought it seemed like when my breasts used to leak years ago when I had nursed my daughter.
 The next day, while in the shower, I squeezed my nipple to see if this was the case and, what appeared to be milk or colostrum, came out.
 I tried the other breast and the same thing happened.
 My first thought was possible pregnancy; however, the last time my husband and I had sex was the day after my period about a week and a half ago.
 For the first time, we did not use any protection because the chance of conception seemed unlikely and we wouldn’t consider it to be bad thing anyway.
 I went ahead and took a pregnancy test which was, of course, negative.
 I have not had any other changes in my body that seem related or unrelated.
 I had began a workout program a couple of days before.
 I am not nor have I recently been on birth control.
 I do not have any other symptoms of ovarian cysts (this was one thing I saw as a possibility).
 My period comes about every 24 days and only lasts 1 and a half to 2 and a half days (yeah, I’m lucky).
 I know this is a lot of info. but I’m trying to be as thorough as possible.
 I cannot find any good explanation for this and I have not seen it as an early sign of pregnancy.
 I know I didn’t lactate until late in my second trimester with my daughter.
 Please help.
 Any ideas?